Abdech/Interactive-Comment-section-Frontend-Mentor/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+The challenge is to build an interactive comment section that is responsive, which i tried to replicate the design given to me.
+I was able to replicate the desktop design easily but i didnt couldn't make the mobile exactly like it is in the design.
+I replicate the hover stages.
+  So far, one can create, read and reply comment but the update and delete functionality is yet to be applied.
 ### The challenge

 Users should be able to: